drogue-iot/blog.drogue.io/content/2021-09-22-lorawan-options/index.md

 <!-- more -->

 There are multiple efforts within Rust Embedded to improve LoRaWAN support.
-This post will walk through the state of the ecosystem and introduce some of the crates being worked on, and Drogue Device's approach.
+This post will walk through the state of the ecosystem and introduce some of the crates being worked on, and some updates from Embassy and Drogue Device.

 # Hardware support

 The LoRaWAN capable hardware is dominated by Semtech-based radios.
 Up until now, the Sx127x family of radios have been the most common, with an SPI interface for accessing the radio state.
-This radio is well supported in Rust, and there are several crates for accessing it, such as [sx127x_lora]() and [radio-sx127x]().
-Drogue device uses a variant of the first.
+This radio is well supported in Rust, and there are several crates for accessing it, such as [sx127x_lora](https://crates.io/crates/sx127x_lora) and [radio-sx127x](https://crates.io/crates/radio-sx127x).
+Drogue device uses a variant of the first for its async [sx127x](https://github.com/drogue-iot/drogue-device/tree/main/device/src/drivers/lora/sx127x) driver.

 Another variant is the Sx126x family of radios, which is a more power efficient and has a smaller footprint.
 This is also used in the STM32WL family of chips, using a special SPI peripheral for accessing it.
-Recently, there have been efforts to add support for these chips and radios both in the [stm32wl-hal]() crate, and with a corresponding async version in [embassy](), where the radio peripheral is reusing much of the same code.
-The STM32WL chip is also used in the new [Generic Node]() sensor from [The Things Industries (TTI)]().
+Recently, there have been efforts to add support for these chips and radios both in the [stm32wl-hal](https://github.com/newAM/stm32wl-hal/) crate from , and with a corresponding async version in [Embassy](https://github.com/embassy-rs/embassy), where the radio peripheral is reusing much of the same code.
+The STM32WL chip is also used in the new [Generic Node](https://www.genericnode.com/) sensor from The Things Industries (TTI).
 As drogue device is based on embassy, the radio peripheral can be used with this chip there as well.

 # The link layer

-The [rust-lorawan]() crate implements a LoRaWAN compliant MAC layer, and allows implementing a LoRaWAN driver using any radio peripheral, and this is in fact already part of drogue-device for the sx127x based radios.
+The [rust-lorawan](https://github.com/ivajloip/rust-lorawan/) crate implements a LoRaWAN compliant MAC layer, and allows implementing a
+LoRaWAN driver using any radio peripheral, and this is already part of drogue-device for the sx127x based radios used in the STM32 LoRa Discovery Board.
+Thanks to Ivaylo Petrov and Louis Thiery for starting this effort.

-With the new stm32wl-hal, the [lorawan-wl]() crate was created, and integrates the STM32WL radio with rust-lorawan.
+With the new stm32wl-hal, the [lorawan-wl](https://github.com/jorgeig-space/lorawan-wl) example was created by Jorge Iglesias Garcia, and it integrates the STM32WL radio with rust-lorawan.
 Likewise, drogue device integrates the same peripheral in embassy with the rust-lorawan crate.

+New developments in the link layer is [defmt support](https://github.com/ivajloip/rust-lorawan/pull/45) from Jorge, performance enhancements[1](https://github.com/ivajloip/rust-lorawan/pull/42)[2](https://github.com/ivajloip/rust-lorawan/pull/48) and introducing an [async radio](https://github.com/ivajloip/rust-lorawan/issues/41) interface, allowing async-await syntax to be used with the link layer stack.

 # Embassy

+Embassy aims to be an async runtime for embedded Rust, which we've covered in [an earlier post](https://blog.drogue.io/drogue-device-rebase/).
+Since then, the community set out to build a new PAC (Peripheral Access Crate) for STM32, named stm32-metapac, that can be used both by Embassy and other HALs.
+The PAC relies on generating code for specific chip variants at compile time using cargo features.
+The code is generated based on the STM32 CubeDB XML, C header files and [SVD](https://github.com/stm32-rs/stm32-rs/tree/master/svd) files.
+Adding support for new chips can be as easy as adding it to a list of chip families that it should support, and if you're lucky, register definitions for the peripherals already exists.

+On top of stm32-metapac lies embassy-stm32, which is an async HAL using the generated metapac underneath.
+This is a "unified" HAL that aims to work with _any_ STM32 chip that can be generated by stm32-metapac.
+This is in contrast to some of the [existing HALs](https://github.com/stm32-rs) for STM32 that suffer from both code duplication and a high maintenance load.
+The reason the unified approch works is that STM32 peripherals are versioned (SPI v1, SPI v2, GPIO v1 etc.), and reused in different chip families.
+The HAL therefore only needs to implement access to peripherals of a given version, and will automatically work with the generated PAC supporting that version.

+Another enhancement that landed in Embassy is an async MPSC (Multiple Producer Single Consumer) implementation from Christopher Hunt, which has now replaced the channel implementation in Drogue Device.

 # Drogue device

+Drogue device have changed slightly to simplify it's actor model even further.
+Instead of requiring an Actor to implement both an `on_mount`, `on_start` and `on_message` methods, now only an `on_mount` method, which is handed an `Inbox` to pull messages from.
+This greatly simplifies actor implementations.

+# New LoRaWAN examples

+Back to LoRaWAN.
+The set of examples for LoRaWAN have now expanded:

+* [RAK811]() - STM32 L1 + Semtech Sx1276 radio
+* [STM32WL]() - STM32WL with builtin Semtech Sx126x radio

+These in combination of the existing [STM32 LoRa Discovery]() example, cover some of the most popular devices used for LoRaWAN sensors.

 # Summary